Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Discrete dynamics and heteroclinic networks

-Finally, the work~\cite{heietal09} introduced the concept of large and small curvature phases and generalized the stochastic analysis in~\cite{khaetal85}, which shows that one is most likely to be in a Kasner epoch in a small curvature phase, which entails a large value of $u$.
-As follows from the removal rules $(\mathrm{r}_1)-(\mathrm{r}_4)$ of isolated heteroclinic chains in Proposition~\ref{prop:removal} this implies that most multiple transitions are removed.
-In the present state space a small curvature phase corresponds to being mostly in a small neighborhood of the Taub point $\mathrm{T}_3$, which leads to a sequence of alternating single frame transitions $\mathcal{T}_{R_3}$ from sector $(213)$ to sector $(123)$ and single curvature transitions $\mathcal{T}_{N_-}$ from sector $(123)$ to sector $(213)$, as illustrated by Era 1 in Figure~\ref{FIG:hexEX}.
-Thus most of the multiple transitions are statistically expected to be removed.
-This however, is not the case for networks of entangled cyclic heteroclinic chains discussed next.
+The work~\cite{heietal09} introduced the concept of large and small curvature phases and generalized the stochastic analysis in~\cite{khaetal85}, which shows that one is most likely to be in a Kasner epoch in a small curvature phase, which entails a large value of $u$.
+Due to Proposition~\ref{prop:removal} and the removal rules $(\mathrm{r}_1)-(\mathrm{r}_4)$, it follows that most multiple transitions are removed.
+In the present state space, a small curvature phase corresponds to being mostly in a small neighborhood of the Taub point $\mathrm{T}_3$, which leads to a sequence of alternating single frame transitions $\mathcal{T}_{R_3}$ and single curvature transitions $\mathcal{T}_{N_-}$ between the sectors $(213)$ and $(123)$, as illustrated by Era 1 in Figure~\ref{FIG:hexEX}.
+Thus most of the multiple transitions are statistically expected not to occur.
+This, however, is not the case for networks of entangled heteroclinic cycles discussed below.

+Finally, using the requirement given in~\cite[Def.
+1.4]{BegDut22} for solutions to approximate a heteroclinic chain, no solutions can approximate the isolated heteroclinic chains in a heteroclinic network that is constructed from a Kasner sequence $\{u_0,u_1,\dots u_i,u_{i+1}, \dots\}$.
+Note that if the network corresponding to a Kasner epoch $u_i$ contains isolated heteroclinic chains, then in a Kasner sequence $\{u_i,u_{i+1}, \dots\}$, where $u_i$ now is regarded as having no isolated chains, this results in a subsequent change of isolated chains for $u_{i+1}$ (consider, e.g., the example in Figure~\ref{FIG:hexEX}; if $u_0$ in that sequence is preceded by an era with a length larger than one, then there would have been isolated chains in the network corresponding to $u_0$, although subsequently the isolated chains would quickly coincide for the two Kasner sequences).
+This small ambiguity does not exist for periodic Kasner sequences $\{u_0, u_1,\dots, u_p\}$, for which the existence of isolated heteroclinic chains have particularly far ranging consequences.